mihaicroicu/AQM2019/assignments/assignment1.1.md

 of any assistance?
 Why?
 Why not?
 Show all the code you used to explore the data (if you used any) and write the code to compute the lags.

 *Provide the answers as a commented code file (eg. an R script)*.
 Text parts can be written either as *comments in the code* or in a *separate document*.
+While we thought you how to do this using R and tidyverse/dplyr, you can use any open-source programming language you want - we are able to grade R, Python, SQL and Julia.
+You MAY NOT use STATA, SAS or SPSS (as they are not open-source).